pivotal/docs-tap/scst-store/deployment_details.md

 ## Exporting Certificates

-Supply Chain Security Tools - Store creates [Secret Export](https://github.com/vmware-tanzu/carvel-secretgen-controller/blob/develop/docs/secret-export.md) for exporting certain certificates to the `Supply Chain Security Tools - Scan` so that it can securely post scan results.
-These certs are exported to the namespace the `Supply Chain Security Tools - Scan` is installed to.
+Supply Chain Security Tools - Store creates [Secret Export](https://github.com/vmware-tanzu/carvel-secretgen-controller/blob/develop/docs/secret-export.md) for exporting certificates to `Supply Chain Security Tools - Scan` so that it can securely post scan results.
+These certificates are exported to the namespace where `Supply Chain Security Tools - Scan` is installed.